barbazul/1kfa/mod_guide_gm.md

 When a player chooses a card with an Encumbrance Penalty, take that opportunity to explain how Item and Pack cards impact those types of moves.

-When a player triggers a *FAST* move, take that opportunity to explain that they can only trigger two moves per turn in the spotlight, one normal move and one *FAST* move, and that they don't risk a GM move if they flip ✅︎ or ✗.
+When a player chooses a card with the *FAST* symbol, take that opportunity to explain that players can only trigger two moves per turn in the spotlight, one normal move and one *FAST* move, and that *FAST* moves don't risk a GM move if they flip ✅︎ or ✗.

 ### 5. Choose Dex / Int / Str